working in a thematic group (clusters) the partners will exchange, support each other, and develop collaborations.

 the term "urban ecology" has been used variously to describe the study of humans in cities, of nature in cities, and of the coupled relationships between humans and nature.
 “Urban ecology” is the name of one of our training programme about changing perspectives and understanding the conditions of neglect, viewing the empty spaces both as ecological spots but also as political spots, and building the capacity to create better governance to transform the spaces positively and create the conditions for sustained care.

 is a training proposed at city level about becoming city changemakers.
 Changemaking is an effective organizational or societal change. (sources: Ashoka)

 the potential biodiversity of the space could enhance new forms of relationships between human and non-human inhabitants.

 the commoning practice contributes to building inclusive urban ecology.
-“Commoning” refers to initiatives concerning material or immaterial resources shared among a community of users who determine by themselves the rules on management, use, enrichment of their resource; it is also based on a set of collaborative and contributive practices. (sources: commoning.eu)
+“Commoning” refers to initiatives concerning material or immaterial resources shared among a community of users who determine by themselves the rules for the management, use, and enrichment of their resource; it is also based on a set of collaborative and contributive practices. (sources: commoning.eu)

-sensitive mapping is a new form of participatory mapping that consists in translating an individual or collective spatial representation into a material output according to a subjective, affective, imaginary and/or creative reading of a space.
+sensitive mapping is a new form of participatory mapping that consists of translating an individual or collective spatial representation into a material output according to a subjective, affective, imaginary, and/or creative reading of a space.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Creative Europe.
 Neither the European Union nor Creative Europe can be held responsible for them.